Blog-Reference and Blog-Reference on Mar 24

 The most elementary configuration of the economy consists of the household and the business sector which in turn consists initially of one giant fully integrated firm and is given by these three objective structural axioms: (A1) Yw=WL wage income Yw is equal to wage rate W times working hours L, (A2) O=RL output O is equal to productivity R times working hours L, (A3) C=PX consumption expenditure C is equal to price P times quantity bought/sold X.

 These premises are certain, true, and primary, and therefore satisfy all methodological requirements.
-The paradigm shift consists of the move from HC1/HC6 to (A1)/(A3).
-Everything else is frog quacking in the morass of ignorance.
+The Paradigm Shift consists of the move from HC1/HC6 to (A1)/(A3).
+Everything else is frog quacking in the swamp of ignorance.

 Schmiechen, M. (2009).
 Newton’s Principia and Related ‘Principles’ Revisited, volume 1.
 Norderstedt: Books on Demand, 2nd edition.
 URL